IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

    **b) Everybody else**

-   Create or use a CP4BA 22.0.2 starter deployment authoring environment with at least the following capabilities: Business Applications, Automation Decision Services, Workflow, Business Automation Insights, and optionally Automation Document Processing.
+   Create or use a CP4BA 22.0.2 Starter deployment authoring environment with at least the following capabilities: Business Applications, Automation Decision Services, Workflow, Business Automation Insights, and optionally Automation Document Processing.